Ultrasonography of chronic venous insufficiency of the legs: Mechanism

 This technology is widely used in confirming venous pathology diagnoses.
-The imaging capability needed, was made possible with the developments of Doppler and color Doppler.
-Doppler measurements using Doppler effect can show the direction of the blood flow and its relative velocity and color Doppler is the provision of color to help interpret the image, showing for example, the blood flow towards the probe in one color and that flowing away another.
-Whilst the equipment itself is costly, the procedure is not.
+The imaging capability needed was made possible with the developments of Doppler and color Doppler.
+Doppler measurements using Doppler effect can show the direction of the blood flow and its relative velocity, and color Doppler is the provision of color to help interpret the image, showing, for example, the blood flow toward the probe in one color and that flowing away in another.
+While the equipment itself is costly, the procedure is not.
 Apart from the scanner, different probes are required according to the depth to be studied.
 A gel is used with the probe to make a good acoustic impedance contact.
 The training and expertise of the examiner is important because of the many technical complications that can present.
-Venous anatomy for example, is not constant, for example a patient's vein layout of the right limb is not identical to that of the left limb.
+Venous anatomy, for example, is not constant; for example, a patient's vein layout of the right limb is not identical to that of the left limb.